 Naomi Bailey-Cooper is a fashion textiles designer, artist and researcher exploring the values that could shape ethical and long-lasting fashion.
 Her work places an emphasis on the sensory tactility, layering and aesthetic richness of materials.
 Recently her focus has been developing fashion and textile artefacts, delivering talks and facilitating workshops which examine approaches that can be applied to create alternatives to animal materials.

 Naomi received a funding award from the Victoria & Albert Museum and London College of Fashion for her PhD by practice where she pioneered embellishment alternatives to fur and exotic animal materials.
 These novel embellishment prototypes manipulated unconventional natural materials as an alternative to some of the appeals of fur and exotic animal materials.
-During this period of research Naomi exhibited her practice internationally in The Presence of Boundless Potentiality Onca Gallery UK (2018), Fashioned from Nature Victoria & Albert Museum UK and the Natural History Museum of Denmark (2018-present), Design Research for Change London Design Festival UK (2019), and Transfashional Museo Della Città Rimini Italy (2019-present).
+During this period of research she exhibited her practice internationally in The Presence of Boundless Potentiality, Onca Gallery UK (2018), Fashioned from Nature, Victoria & Albert Museum UK and the Natural History Museum of Denmark (2018-2019), Design Research for Change, London Design Festival UK (2019), and Transfashional, Museo Della Città Rimini Italy (2019-2020).

 First Class Honours